0xalexbel/mrklar/NOTES.md

 ## What's missing

-The following important features are missing:
+The following important features are missing or should be improved:

-- add an option to send the merkle proof inside the server upload response.
+- Add an option to send the merkle proof inside the server upload response.
 The current implementation only sends back the new merkle root.
 - The client-server protocol encryption.
 This should be quite straightforward with the help of tonic's `ServerTlsConfig` and `Certificate` traits and structs
+- The in-memory database roll-back.
+- The in-memory database sanity and integrity check mechanism.
+- Merkle-tree rebuild
 - A better in-memory/disk storage mechanism.
 The current implementation saves the database on disk after each upload which is obviously very bad in terms of perfomance.
 - Use a Redis db to store the merkle tree ?
-- The in-memory database roll-back.
-- The in-memory database sanity and integrity check mechanism.
 - JsonRPC protocol (for `curl` access)
-- cli JSON output format for better output parsing using `jq` for example.
+- CLI JSON output format for better output parsing using `jq` for example.

 ## Where to go from here ?